 The birds of evil Agüeros are the omen or vision of something that can happen in the future.

-- If you found a viper it could be a sign that you’ll have a legal problem that might end up with jail.
+- If you found a viper it could be a sign that you’ll have a legal problem that might end up in jail.

 - If you are walking around looking for some plant and you find a dead bird, it means that a sick person will die.